hycos/regex2smtlib/README.md

 (re.++  (str.to.re "a") (re.++  (str.to.re "b") (re.*  (str.to.re "c") )))
 (assert (str.in.re v1  (re.++  (str.to.re "a") (re.++  (str.to.re "b") (re.*  (str.to.re "c") )))))
 ```

+In case you want to get more examples, please have a look at the JUnit test
+cases.

 # Licence